mesosphere/marathon-lb/README.md

 to your concatenated cert and private key in .pem format.
 For more details see the [haproxy documentation](https://cbonte.github.io/haproxy-dconv/configuration-1.7.html#crt (Bind options)).

+For further customization, templates can be added by pointing the dcos cli option `template-url` to a tarball containing a directory `templates/`.
+See [comments in script](marathon-update-haproxy.py) on how to name those.

 ## Caveats and Limitations
 Since marathon-lb needs to bind to the service ports dynamically and allocating them is not possible with a simple marathon scheduled application, this